-6. \ j When the projects are finished compiling, click the Close button to ject Compilation dialog box. close the Pro-
+6. When the projects are finished compiling, click the Close button to close the Project Compilation dialog box.

 Compiling the Entire Database

 The following instructions provide details on compiling the entire database, including all entity and relationship family rule projects and all Rules Library projects.